Cayuse people: History

 As white settlers moved into their territory in large numbers following the opening of the Oregon Trail in 1842, the Cayuse suffered.
 Even settlers passing through competed with them for game and water.
-Crowds of whites invaded the region during the California Gold Rush beginning in 1848 and when gold was discovered in Eastern Oregon in 1862.
+American settlers moved into the region during the California gold rush beginning in 1848 and when gold was discovered in Eastern Oregon in 1862.

 The tribe gained wide notoriety in the early days of the white settlement of the territory.
 In 1838, Marcus Whitman and his wife Narcissa established a mission among the Cayuse at Waiilatpu ("Place of the Rye Grass"), a site about seven miles from the present-day city of Walla Walla and about a quarter mile east of where the Cayuse Pásxa winter village was located.
 In 1847, a measles epidemic, suspected by some to be contracted from white settlers, resulted in high fatalities among the tribe.
-A small group of Cayuse, after putting Witmans medicine to the test with both sick and non sick individuals, and which all test individuals died, believed the missionaries were deliberately poisoning their native people, since a much higher percentage of the natives were dying from the measles than were the whites.
+Cayuse leadership believed the missionaries were deliberately poisoning their native people, since a much higher percentage of the natives were dying from the measles than were the whites.
 In addition, cultural differences and settler encroachment had caused growing tensions.

 The Cayuse attacked the missionaries, killing Whitman and his wife Narcissa, and eleven others.
 They captured 54 European-American women and children and held them for ransom.
 They destroyed the mission buildings.
 This attack prompted an armed response by the United States and the Cayuse War ensued.
 Five Cayuse warriors were hanged; see Cayuse Five.

 The Cayuse put the captives to work together with their members; the adults made clothing for the tribe.
 They released the hostages after the Hudson's Bay Company brokered an exchange of 62 blankets, 63 cotton shirts, 12 Hudson Bay rifles, 600 loads of ammunition, 7 pounds of tobacco and 12 flints for the return of the now 49 surviving prisoners.
 The Cayuse and many from other nearby tribes such as the Walla Walla Tribe were hunted down by Militias and massacred.
 The Cayuse eventually lost the war.
 They were forced to cede their land to the US and shared a reservation with the Umatilla and Walla Walla.